ros-controls/ros2_control_demos/README.md

          right_wheel_joint/position
          right_wheel_joint/velocity
    ```
-   Marker `[claimed]` by command interfaces means that a controller has access to command *DiffBot*.
+   The `[claimed]` marker on command interfaces means that a controller has access to command *DiffBot*.

-1. Check is controllers are running:
+1. Check if controllers are running:
    ```
    ros2 control list_controllers
    ```